uwetom/media-production-worksheets/AR.md

 - Rename it to "simulated burger tracker"
 - In the inspector add the **Simulated Tracker Image** component
 - Add your burger image to the **Image** slot in the component.
-- Change the Physical Size to 0.5 ( this half a meter, which is larger than your actual image will be but makes it easier to test.)
+- Change the Physical Size to 0.1 (this is 10 cm, the same size it will be in the real world)

 ![](images/simulated_tracker_image.png)